 The first and possibly most obvious use for hemp seed is a powerful, full-spectrum source of nutrition.
-Not only can you eat hemp seeds in their whole form, you can also remove the shell (known as de-hulling or shelled hemp seeds) for a smoother nuttier flavor.
+Not only that you can eat hemp seeds in their whole form, you can also remove the shell (known as de-hulling or shelled hemp seeds) for a smoother nuttier flavor.

 Hemp seeds can be pressed into an industrial grade oil which can be used for essentially any product that can be produced from petroleum.
 Biodiesel, paints, stainers and thousands of other industrial-based products have been made from hemp oil.

 Companies from around the world are using hemp seed oil for their shampoos, conditioners, lotions, lip balms and the like.
 The rich omega fatty acid content of hemp seed oil allows for major hydration and nourishment of the skin.
 Hemp seeds have also been added to cosmetic products for exfoliating properties.